Rowanne-H/tenancy-management/README.md

 ### app.py

-There are 16 endpoints (urls) related to Models and database so that front end users can retrive, read, create, update and delete data.
+There are 16 endpoints (urls) related to Models and database so that front end client can retrive, read, create, update and delete data.

+#### Authentication-Access Control
+Data is accessible only to users who have registered accounts.

+### Authorization:
+1. Account Authorization (for accounts role)
+   - delete any inactive user (excluding the account owner)
+   - modify a user's status (is_accounts, is_active, excluding the account owner)
+   - update user id for a owner as well as associated properties and tenants
+   - create, update or delete a creditor records
+   - create, update and delete a transaction records
+2. User Authorization
+   - sign up and modify their profile information and change the password
+   - create and udpate managing properties as well as associated tenants and owners (excluding change of user id).
+   - archive inactive owners, properties and tenants
+   - delete owners who do not have any associated properties, tenants, or transactions.
+   - delete delete properties that do not have any associated tenants or transactions.
+   - delete tenants who do not have any associated transactions.

 #### Sign up - /signup
 It has one method, post(). post() creates a new user in database and log in the user authomatically to access the database.